- Consolidated Notes

 19. Contingent liabilities and contingent receivables

-In connection with business combinations, contingent liabilities are recorded as liabilities on the balance sheet pursuant to IFRS 3.37, if the fair value can be reliably calculated.
+In connection with business combinations, contingent liabilities are recorded as liabilities on the balance sheet according to IFRS 3.37, if the fair value can be reliably calculated.

 Contingent receivables are not recognised in the financial statements.
 They are, however, listed in the notes, if the receipt of economic benefits is likely.